 - ¼ cup chopped cilantro

-- Heat 1 tbsp of the oil in a wok over high heat.
+- Heat 1 tablespoon of the oil in a wok over high heat.

 - Add onion and bell pepper, cooking and stirring until softened, about 5 minutes.
 Transfer to a plate.